imatix/gsl/README.txt

     $(content.string ())
     .endfor

 What is going on here?
-The answer is, we're grabbing the whole &lt;content> block, including all the XML it contains, as a single string.
+The answer is, we're grabbing the whole `<content>` block, including all the XML it contains, as a single string.
 Conveniently, XHTML is also XML, so we can read the XHTML content block as part of our XML data file.
 As a bonus, GSL will also validate it and tell you if there are errors, such as missing or malformed tags.

 The string() function returns a string that holds the XML value of the specified entity.
 For the index page, it returns this value (as a single string):